seagull-kamome/nanocspec/README.md

-# nanospec
+# nanocspec
 xSpec style simple test tool for C. (single header, embedded system)

 ## How to install

-Copy nanospec.h into your test code.
+Copy nanocspec.h into your test code.

 ## How to run example